mw0/MLnotebooks/multiClass/README.md

 Due to swapping during  training (to flash, fortunately), the random forest results came at the expense of a training time that was multiples of those for the other two.
 The complement naive Bayes model produces worse results than the three above it, but the training time is a very speedy 3 seconds.
 In cases where f<sub>1</sub> ~ 0.79 is acceptable, the training effort makes this a winner.
+Intermediate in results is a early version of a bidirectional LSTM model.
+To date, only 4 experiments have been run, varying maximum words per comment, and dropout fractions.
+There are many ways to modify the model architecture, and tune macro-parameters.
+For more information, see [bidirectional LSTM](BidirectionalLSTM.md).

 <table>
 <tr><th rowspan=2>Model</th><th rowspan=2>Classifier</th><th colspan=2>Text Features</th><th colspan=3>Metrics</th><th rowspan=2>Minutes to train</th></tr>